aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 = How do I run Bible SuperSearch entirely on my website? = You can accomplish this by installing our API on your webiste.

+Please see below for details.

+= How do I install the Bible SuperSearch API? = Install our API and run Bible SuperSearch entirely on your website.
 The API can be downloaded here:

 https://www.biblesupersearch.com/downloads/